RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Analysis

 \paragraph{Mobility and workspace diversity.} Our dataset spans both static dual-arm manipulation and mobile dual-arm operation.
 Static embodiments (Franka, UR5e, and the fixed mode Tien Kung) operate within confined tabletop workspaces, enabling high-precision manipulation and fine-grained bimanual coordination.
 In contrast, the AgileX Cobot Magic, ARX, and Tian Yi robots integrate dual arms with a mobile base, introducing large-scale, dynamic, and spatially varied interactions.
 The robot–object relationship evolves continuously as the base moves, producing trajectories that couple long-horizon navigation with manipulation in kitchens, supermarkets, and industrial settings.
 This axis substantially expands the embodied space explored by the robot and provides data crucial for learning mobile-manipulation.

-\paragraph{Perception and sensor layout diversity.} Despite adopting a unified output format, the underlying perception hardware exhibits considerable variability: RealSense~D435i, Orbbec~Gemini~335, Orbbec~Astra, environment-mounted RGB-D cameras, head-mounted viewpoints, and wrist-mounted close-range depth sensors.
-These differing fields-of-view, baselines, intrinsic parameters, and mounting poses enrich the dataset with cross-viewpoint and cross-modality sensory heterogeneity.
-By normalizing all visual data into a consistent multi-view RGB-D representation, the dataset enables models to learn viewpoint-invariant perception and robust reasoning under heterogeneous visual configurations.

-\paragraph{Teleoperation modality diversity.} To further diversify demonstrations, we employ three complementary human-in-the-loop control interfaces. (i) The HACTS master--slave system is used for Franka, UR5e, and Tien Kung, enabling high-fidelity bilateral control with precise joint-space mapping. (ii) A VR-based teleoperation pipeline is used forARX, where upper-body arm motions are captured via head-mounted displays and the mobile base is commanded through VR controllers, supporting large-workspace bimanual tasks. (iii) Physical guiding is used for AgileX and Tian Yi, where linear and angular velocities of the mobile base are recorded as operators directly push the robot, yielding highly naturalistic navigation behaviors.
+\paragraph{Teleoperation modality diversity.} To further diversify demonstrations, we employ three complementary human-in-the-loop control interfaces. (i) The HACTS master--slave system~\cite{xu2025hacts} is used for Franka, UR5e, and Tien Kung, enabling high-fidelity bilateral control with precise joint-space mapping. (ii) A VR-based teleoperation pipeline is used for ARX, where upper-body arm motions are captured via head-mounted displays and the mobile base is commanded through VR controllers, supporting large-workspace bimanual tasks. (iii) Physical guiding is used for AgileX and Tian Yi, where linear and angular velocities of the mobile base are recorded as operators directly push the robot, yielding highly naturalistic navigation behaviors.
 Together, these complementary modalities produce multi-style demonstrations that capture variations in human control strategies, temporal rhythms, and interaction preferences.

 The combination of heterogeneous kinematic structures, varying mobility capabilities, diverse sensor placements, and multi-modal teleoperation interfaces yields a dataset with unprecedented embodiment coverage.
 This diversity is essential for training general-purpose manipulation policies capable of transferring across robot morphologies, adapting to inconsistent sensory observations, and performing long-horizon tasks in both static and mobile settings.
 Such systematic embodiment variation provides a principled foundation for research in cross-embodiment generalization, morphology-conditioned policy learning, and scalable embodied intelligence.
+The diversity of robot embodiments provides essential hardware support for broad coverage of tasks and objects.
+Different robot embodiments are tailored to distinct task requirements across varied scenarios, thereby enabling the collection of rich, diverse interaction data between tasks and objects.